makrai/notes/pustejovsky91-synt-event-struct.md

   (46)  a. \exists e[depart(e, Lisa) ^ rude(e, eˆ'[depart_0 (e')])]
         b. \exists e[rude(e, Lisa, eˆ'[depart(e' , Lisa)]) ^ depart(e, Lisa)]
-* a.: compared to the set of departing events, Lisa ’s instance was a rude one b.: Lisa was being rude in that she departed (e.g. when she did)
+* a.: compared to the set of departing events, Lisa ’s instance was a rude one b.: Lisa was being rude in that she departed (eg when she did)
   * another example of theta-identification, which results in the conjunction of two attributes predicated of a single individu
   * and theta-marking, which applies the adverb as a function to its argument,